 The sural nerve starts at the outer top part of the lower leg and travels down the calf close to the Achilles tendon.
 It winds around the outer part of the ankle to end at the outer part of the foot.
 It provides sensation (such as light touch) from the outer part of the lower leg to the outer part of the heel, ankle and foot.

-Pinched nerve in the heel: is it Baxter’s nerve entrapment?
+Pinched nerve in the heel: Is it Baxter’s nerve entrapment?

 The Baxter’s nerve is a tiny nerve from a larger plantar nerve inside the ankle.
 This little nerve supplies the foot’s small muscles and sensation to the heel.